GuilhermeCSoares/GuilhermeCSoares/README.md

-🎓 I'm currently pursuing a Master's degree in Economics at FEA-RP, University of São Paulo (USP).
+🎓 Master's degree in Economics at FEA-RP, University of São Paulo (USP).

 💼 I hold a Bachelor's degree in Economics - PUCRS.